 In person: We accept all forms of ID used for same-day voting in the state of Minnesota – that includes a utility bill, lease, school ID and many others.

 - Burnsville Transit Station – 100 Highway 13, Burnsville | 8 a.m. - 4:30 p.m.

 - Minneapolis Metro Transit Service Center – 719 Marquette Avenue, Minneapolis | 8:30 a.m. - 4 p.m.

 - St. Paul Metro Transit Service Center – US Bank Center Skyway 101 E. 5th Street, St. Paul | 8:30 a.m. - 11:30 a.m. & noon - 2:30 p.m.

 - SouthWest Transit Station – 13500 Technology Drive, Eden Prairie | 6:30 a.m. - 6:30 p.m.

 Metro Transit staff work with community organizations to help sign up qualified customers for TAP at events.

 TAP Distribution Partners

-A growing number of agencies and organizations can distribute TAP Go-To Cards directly to their communities.
+Community organizations can apply to distribute TAP Go-To Cards directly to their program participants.
 Get more details for organizations on how to become a TAP partner.